jessvan/How/md/01_Common-errors-icml-to-InDesign.md

 ## Updated the icml file and nothing is marked up or styled

 **Translation**
-This is likely caused because the link to the icml hasn't correctly linked, you will see no H1 headers applied and the whole text is set in minion pro or some default font.
+This is likely caused because the link to the icml hasn't correctly linked, you will see no H1 headers applied and the whole text is set in minion pro or another default font.
 The links panel likely has a little yellow notification warning you of the broken link.

 ### solution
-Check your links panel, and click relink.
+Check your links panel, relink any broken links.